Italian aircraft carrier Cavour: Design

 The Italian Navy will replace its 16 Harriers with 15 (originally 22) Lockheed Martin F-35B Lightning IIs.
 By May 2020, the modernization to allow Cavour to support the F-35B was completed, and the carrier was ready for subsequent integration trials.
 Cavour will have room for ten F-35Bs in the hangar, and six more parked on deck.

+In March 2026, the Italian Navy announced plans to acquire the Turkish-developed Bayraktar TB3 unmanned combat aerial vehicle (UCAV) to operate from Cavour.
+The acquisition is being facilitated through a strategic partnership between Baykar and Leonardo (via the LBA Systems Joint Venture).
+The TB3, which features folding wings and short-take-off capability, will provide the carrier with organic fixed-wing intelligence, surveillance, reconnaissance (ISR), and strike capabilities, functioning as a cost-effective complement to the F-35B fleet.

 Name

 The ship was named in honor of Camillo Benso, Count of Cavour (after proposals such as Luigi Einaudi and Andrea Doria were discarded) and became the NUM (New Major Unit) of the Italian Navy, joining the aircraft carrier Giuseppe Garibaldi.
 Its name holds historical significance for the Italian Navy, as a tribute to the strong impetus that Count of Cavour gave to the expansion and development of the Italian Navy, born from the fusion of the pre-unification navies, in the aftermath of Italy's unification.

 Construction

 Cavour was laid down by Fincantieri in June 2001, and was launched from the Riva Trigoso shipyard at Sestri Levante, on 20 July 2004.
 Sea trials began in December 2006, and she was officially commissioned on 27 March 2008.
 Full operational capability (FOC) was reached on 10 June 2009.